 Ecola State Park

-Continue your drive south (towards Cannon Beach) to check out the beautiful views of Ecola State Park.
 At Ecola, the Corps of Discovery found a whale corpse that provided them with much-needed food and blubber (used for oil).

 Today you can often see whales from the high cliff top or have a picnic lunch.

-North of Fort Clatsop
+Units north of Fort Clatsop (Washington)

 If you drive north from Fort Clatsop, you’ll cross the Columbia River estuary into Astoria.
 Take the Astoria-Megler bridge across the state line into Washington to visit other sites connected to the Corps of Discovery.